Amoeba: Pathogenic amoebae

-Amoeba have been found to harvest and grow the bacteria implicated in plague.
+Amoebae have been found to harvest and grow the bacteria implicated in plague.
 Amoebae can likewise play host to microscopic organisms that are pathogenic to people and help in spreading such microbes.
 Bacterial pathogens (for example, Legionella) can oppose absorption of food when devoured by amoebae.

 The currently generally utilized and best-explored amoebae that host other organisms are Acanthamoeba castellanii and Dictyostelium discoideum.

 Microorganisms that can overcome the defenses of one-celled organisms can shelter and multiply inside them, where they are shielded from unfriendly outside conditions by their hosts.